 The remaining 60% (105) of the slots go through the current lottery system built into new.chisv.org.
 The system uses a random lottery to generate a waitlist.
 We reserve a few spots (up to 15%, about 16) for individuals on top of the waitlist that fulfill strategic criteria.
 Factors we considered in the past include whether individuals are local to the conference location, whether they have specialized knowledge (e.g., accessibility, photography, video editing), and whether they fulfill specific diversity criteria.
 These criteria are largely dependent on conference needs and are not limited to these examples.
 SVs are therefore encouraged to detail in their application how they may uniquely contribute to the conference to their best capacity.
 The remainder of the spots are fulfilled by waitlist order.

 The last way you could get an SV slot is by winning the t-shirt design competition.

-For more details on design specifications, please check this blog post about the t-shirt design competition.
 This competition happens in January where we accept t-shirt designs for the SV t-shirt.
 After an initial selection made by the SV chairs, a subset of the Organizing Committee and previous SV Chairs vote on which design is their favorite.
 That person gets an SV slot.
 If they are already an SV, they can pass that slot to a friend.

 And Who are the SV Chairs?